-CAP typically has more than 60 water users that fall into three user groups.
-They use CAP’s Colorado River water to run businesses, water crops and maintain households, all of which is critical to the quality of life in Arizona.
-Learn more about how CAP categorizes water usage.
+CAP typically has more than 60 water users that use CAP’s Colorado River water to run businesses, water crops and maintain households, all of which is critical to the quality of life in Arizona.

 CAP establishes and maintains collaborative relationships with water users, tribal nations and regional, state and federal agencies.
 These relationships help CAP respond to emerging issues affecting CAP and its stakeholders and advance the understanding of policy issues important to CAP operations and the entire state.